lotanaharoni/Image-Blending-Project/README.md

 ## Language

-This program is written in C.
+This program is written in Python.
 <br>

 ## Introduction